Mayukhdeb/sneaker_vision/README.md

   * Works fine, converts images to 100*100 size, you can tweak it to your fancy.

 #### sneakernet  :
   * Still a work in progress.
 The model is training but isn't the most optimized thning you'll see.
-And it's struggling with the small 200 image dataset provided.
+And it's struggling with the small  dataset provided.
 This model is made from scratch, hoping to make it better in the coming weeks.

 ### next objective :

-  * Make the web scraping experience better by enter "google searches" instead of shoving in URLs copied from browsers into functions

-  * optimize the CNN by tweaking the hyperparameters and experimenting between Adam and SGD optimizer
+  * RGB input

 ## Final vision  :